-Official transcripts are housed in the Office of the Registrar, and students may request a copy of their official transcript at any time, free of charge.
+Official transcripts are housed in the Office of the Registrar and students may request a copy of their official transcript at any time, free of charge.
 Official transcripts issued directly to the student will bear the marking Issued to Student at the top of each page.
-Any outstanding obligations to the University (financial, academic, etc.) must be satisfied prior to the release of official transcripts.

-RVUCOM fully complies with the AAMC guidelines for medical school transcripts.
+Rocky Vista University fully complies with the AAMC guidelines for medical school transcripts.
 This includes an unabridged academic history of the student's enrollment.